-Our approach towards corrective and remedial measures is risk-based and systematic and will go hand in hand with assigning clear roles and responsibilities.
-The corrective and remedial measures - whether in the company's or subsidiaries' own operations or in the supply chain - are designed in a systematic, appropriate, and proportionate manner.
-Bevond preventive measures explained above, corrective, and remedial measures could be for example:
+The operational functions performing the risk analysis and reviews are responsible for escalating the risks and violations identified in Our approach towards corrective and remedial measures is risk-based accordance with the established internal processes.
+The first and systematic and will go hand in hand with assigning clear roles and escalation level is the Human Rights Officer.
+In addition, Rolls-Royce responsibilities.
+The corrective and remedial measures - whether in Power Systems has designated a Committee chaired by the Human the company's or subsidiaries' own operations or in the supply chain are designed in a systematic, appropriate, and proportionate manner.
+Beyond preventive measures explained above, corrective, and remedial measures could be for example: